calmdw/calmdw.github.io/_pages/about.md

     <p><strong>Xinyu Liu</strong>, Chao Zeng, Chenguang Yang, Jianwei Zhang</p>
     <p><em>Denmark Technical University, University of Liverpool, University of Hamburg</em></p>
     <p><strong>CAAI Artificial Intelligence Research, 2024</strong></p>

+    <p> It is hard to have a super-hero model to deal with long-term/complex automation tasks, so let's build one expert team!</p>
     <p>
-    It is hard to have a super-hero model to deal with long-term/complex automation tasks, so let's build one expert team!
     <strong>SeqPolicy</strong> proposes a modular control workflow using reinforcement learning to solve multiple peg-in-hole assembly task.
 The approach breaks down the task into three primitive skills: pick, align, and insert—each trained individually, enabling efficient training and reusable deployment.</p>

     <p>